-For a same song, the mixture and the sources have the same length and the same sampling frequency (i.e., 44,100 Hz); however, while the mixture is always stereophonic, one or more sources can be monophonic (typically, the vocals).
+For a same song, the mixture and the sources have the same length and the same sampling frequency (i.e., 44,100 Hz); All signals are stereophonic.

-The sources for MSD100 were created from stems downloaded from The ‘Mixing Secrets’ Free Multitrack Download Library.
+The sources for DSD100 were created from stems downloaded from The ‘Mixing Secrets’ Free Multitrack Download Library.

 We would like to thank Mike Senior, not only for giving us the permission to use this multitrack material, but also for maintaining such resources for the audio community.

 Antoine Liutkus and Stylianos Ioannis Mimilakis did the mixing of the whole set of 100 full tracks.

 The participants are kindly asked to first download the data set DSD100.zip (12 GB!) and unzip it in a root folder, so that there is a folder “DSD100” containing the subfolders “Mixtures” and “Sources,” along with the files “dsd100.txt” and “dsd100.xlsx“.